lpc864-ual/emotion-support-analyzer-flask/README.md

   - **B**: Customer needs additional information about the product for operation
   - **C**: Customer needs urgent technical support

+## Requirements

+- Python 3.10 (required for compatibility with dependencies)

 ## Installation

 1. Clone the repository: